Peak vs RMS Power in Car Audio: What's the Real Difference?

 Advanced Tip: Matching Amp to Sub Using RMS

-To avoid damaging your equipment, always pair your subwoofers and amplifiers using their RMS wattage ratings.
+To avoid damaging your equipment, always pair your subwoofers and amplifiers by matching the RMS wattage ratings of each unit.

 Example: